Blacksuan19/website/_posts/2019-10-05-how-to-set-up-nvim.md

 #### Airline
-airline is a fantastic status bar that shows important information like the language, encoding and current mode youre in. my airline configs are pretty simple as well, the only big difference compared to the defaults is the added current line and percentage of the file at the right of the bar, also spellcheck
+airline is a fantastic status bar that shows important information like the language, encoding and current mode you're in. my airline configs are pretty simple as well, the only big difference compared to the defaults is the added current line and percentage of the file at the right of the bar, also spellcheck
 <pre>